Key takeaways

 • If neither option is the perfect fit, it may be worth trying out different credit card combinations and rewards structures to see what works.

 Cash back cards offer cash rewards as a percentage back on your purchases.
-These cards tend to be easy to use and primarily feature cash redemptions, though you may be able to choose additional options.
-Cards that offer points and miles typically have more flexible redemption options, though they’re usually most valuable when redeemed for travel.
+These cards tend to be easy to use and primarily feature cash redemptions, though you may be able to choose additional options like gift cards or shop with points at specific retailers.

 Cash back vs. points and miles credit cards comparison table